admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

 <h2 class="display-4">Nice to know</h2>
-<h3 class="lead">General</h3>
-admindōjō heavily utilizes [Vagrant](https://www.vagrantup.com), starting and rebooting the VM differs from normal operation:
+Starting and rebooting the VM differs from normal operation because admindōjō utilizes [Vagrant](https://www.vagrantup.com):

 - Use `vagrant ssh` to login/jump into the VM
-- Eexit the VM with _cms+D_ or `exit`
+- Exit the VM with _cms+D_ or `exit`
-- To reboot/shutdown the VM, please use the vagrant commands `vagrant reload` and `vagrant halt`, since it does some _magical configuration_ to the VM.
-You must be inside the training directory to use these commands(One VM per training)
+- To reboot the VM, please use the command `vagrant reload` from your host, inside the training directory to use these commands
+- To shutdown the VM, please use the command `vagrant halt` from your host, inside the training directory to use these commands

 <h3 class="lead">Username and password</h3>